JeobeleSLU/JeobeleSLU/README.md

 - 📫 How to reach me: [jeobelecedeno163@email.com](mailto:jeobelecedeno163@gmail.com)

 ## 🚀 Projects
+- [Discord Bot Grow A Garden](https://github.com/JeobeleSLU/GrowAGardenDiscordBot) – A discord bot that will monitor stacks and send the current stocks
 - WIP I'm still trying to learn!

 ## 📊 GitHub Stats